 Translations of this article:

-The issue of correct form and technique is a source of controversy.
-I believe much of this controversy results from the tendency of cyclists who practice a particular sort of cycling to think that what works for that branch is applicable to all cyclists.
+The issue of correct cycling form and technique is a source of controversy.
+I believe that much of this controversy results from the tendency of cyclists who practice a particular sort of cycling to think that what works for that branch is applicable to all cyclists.
 In particular, I believe that much bad advice has come from racing or racing-oriented cyclists, who assume that the techniques that help win races must be the best approach for all cyclists.

 This article is not directed toward racing cyclists, who sometimes, for tactical reasons, need a brief burst of speed, even at the expense of efficiency (just as a race car driver may occasionally "redline" a car engine.)
 It is also not directed toward rough-stuff off-road cyclists, who must deal with issues of traction for technical climbing on loose surfaces.

 Rather, this article is aimed at general cyclists, recreational, utility, touring etc. who wish to get from hither to yon without wasting their efforts; with efficient use of their energy and strength.

 It is my belief that a great many cyclists stand up to pedal much more often than they should.
 I've often said:

 Standing pedaling allows you to apply more force to the pedals than is possible seated, because you can rest your entire weight on the driven pedal, and, even more, by pulling up on the handlebar, you can push the pedal with more than your actual weight...but is this a good thing?